7,065,000 pageviews

 On February 29, 2012, the defense rested its case without calling Jason Young to the stand.
 (The defense attorney was probably worried that the prosecutor, having studied Jason's direct testimony from the first trial, would rip him apart on cross-examination.)

-The prosecutor, in his closing argument to the jury, said, "This woman wasn't just murdered, she suffered a beating the likes of which we seldom see.
+The prosecutor in his closing argument to the jury said, "This woman wasn't just murdered, she suffered a beating the likes of which we seldom see.
 This woman was punished.
 The assailant struck her over thirty times with a weapon of some sort, and she was undoubtedly unconscious after the second or third blow."
-In speaking to jurors, the prosecutor mentioned the 2009 wrongful death verdict against the defendant.
+In speaking to jurors the prosecutor mentioned the 2009 wrongful death verdict against the defendant.

-The defense attorney during his final jury presentation pointed out the weaknesses in the prosecution's case, talked about reasonable doubt, and reminded the jury that being a bad husband did not make his client a murderer.
+The defense attorney during his final jury presentation pointed out the weaknesses in the prosecution's case, talked about reasonable doubt and reminded the jury that being a bad husband did not make his client a murderer.

 On March 5, 2012, after the jury of eight women and four men deliberated eight hours, the judge, before a packed courtroom, read the verdict: guilty of first-degree murder.
-The 38-year-old defendant, after the judge announced the verdict, showed no emotion.
-Facing a mandatory life sentence without the chance of parole, Jason Young was escorted out of the room in handcuffs.
+The 38-year-old defendant, after the judge announced the verdict showed no emotion.
+Facing a mandatory life sentence without the chance of parole Jason Young was escorted out of the room in handcuffs.

-Following the trial, several of the jurors spoke to reporters.
+Following the trial several jurors spoke to reporters.
 Two members of the jury said that the lack of physical evidence in the case pointed more to the defendant's guilt than his innocence.
 For example, what happened to the shirt and shoes he was seen wearing on the hotel surveillance footage?
 A third juror found it incriminating that Cassidy had not been murdered and possibly cleaned-up after the attack.

 The prosecutor in the Jason Young murder trial, the second time around, turned a weakness--a lack of physical evidence--into a strength.
-In the era of the "CSI" television shows, advanced DNA technology, and high forensic expectations on the part of juries, this was an unusual case.
+In the era of the "CSI" television shows, advanced DNA technology and high forensic expectations on the part of juries, this was an unusual case.

-Shortly after the murder conviction, Jason Young's attorney filed an appeal raising, among other procedural issues, the fact the jury had been improperly prejudiced by the prosecutor's mention of the 2009 verdict in the wrongful death case.
+Shortly after the murder conviction Jason Young's attorney filed an appeal raising, among other procedural issues, the fact the jury had been improperly prejudiced by the prosecutor's mention of the 2009 verdict in the wrongful death case.

-On August 21, 2015, the North Carolina Supreme Court reversed the state appeals court's new trial ruling.
+On August 21, 2015 the North Carolina Supreme Court reversed the state appeals court's new trial ruling.
 The Jason Young murder conviction would stand.

 46 comments: